Parabola Equations and Graphs, Directrix and Focus and How to Find Roots of Quadratic Equations

 y = ɑ(x - h)2 + k

 Using Pythagoras's Theorem we can prove that the coefficient ɑ = 1/4p, where p is the distance from the focus to the vertex.
-Substituting this into the equation above gives us:
+Substituting this into the equation above gives us an equation in terms of the focus:

 When the axis of symmetry is parallel to y axis: